Captioning Options

 - Copy the YouTube URL.

-- Go to DownSub and paste the YouTube URL.
+- Go to SaveSubs and paste the YouTube URL.

-- Select the green SRT button to download the caption file and save it to your computer.
+- Select the SRT button to download the caption file and save it to your computer.

 - Go back to the video in your Canvas Studio.